Asters: Stars of the Show in Fall

-There are around 250 plant species in the genus Aster and most of them are indigenous to North America.
-They belong, along with zinnias, dahlias, mums, and other daisy-faced beauties, to the Asteraceae, the largest of the flowering-plant families.
+There are hundreds of species with the common name of aster.
+They were once considered part of the huge Aster genus, but North American species were reclassified into several other genera in the 1990's after research showed that they were not closely related to Eurasian species.
+All aster species belong, along with zinnias, dahlias, mums, and other daisy-faced beauties, to the Asteraceae, the largest of the flowering-plant families.
 Since wild asters generally grow to about 5 or 6 feet tall and have "weedy-looking" foliage, gardeners in the United States have been slow to embrace them.
 This is not the case in England and Germany, where breeders have been creating more compact and garden-friendly varieties since the 1890s.

-Asters are available in a myriad of different shades: from the typical blues, pinks, and purples to whites and reds.
+Cultivated asters are now available in a myriad of different shades: from the typical blues, pinks, and purples to whites and reds.
 Most species bloom in the fall.
 Pinch them back around mid-July and they'll produce a profusion of 1- to 2-inch-wide, star-shaped flowers.
 (Those of you who are intimate with night skies and heavenly bodies will know that aster is the Greek word for "star.")

 The Tall and the Small